DPDK/dpdk/doc/guides/prog_guide/power_man.rst

 Power Management
 ================

-The Intel® DPDK Power Management feature allows users space applications to save power by dynamically adjusting CPU frequency or entering into different C-States.
+The DPDK Power Management feature allows users space applications to save power by dynamically adjusting CPU frequency or entering into different C-States.

 *   Adjusting the CPU frequency dynamically according to the utilization of RX queue.